SuperAwesomeLTD/sa-web-sdk/docs/05 Interstitial Ads.md

 ```

-The AwesomeInterstitialConstructor takes two parameters, placementId and testMode - true or false.
+The AwesomeInterstitial constructor takes two parameters, placementId and testMode - true or false.